chriscauley/chriscauley.github.com/_posts/2014-04-15-intro-to-programming.md

 ## Functions

 A function is a mini-program within a program.
-We've already seen the funciton `raw_input()` and `int()` and `str()`.
+We have already seen the funciton `raw_input()` and `int()` and `str()`.
 Each of these take in one argument and return an argument.
 Writing your own functions can simplify code and make programming much less repetative.
 For example, we know how to use `raw_input()` and `int()` to get a number from a user and turn it into an integer instead of a string.
 We can turn this into a new function as follows:

 {% highlight python %}
 def square(number):